HorizonRobotics/alf/README.md

 ![CI](https://github.com/HorizonRobotics/alf/workflows/CI/badge.svg?branch=master)

 Agent Learning Framework (ALF) is a reinforcement learning framework emphasizing on the flexibility and easiness of implementing complex algorithms involving many different components.
 ALF is built on [Tensorflow 2.1](https://www.tensorflow.org/).
+We have stopped developing using Tensorflow and switched to pytorch.
+You can find the pytorch version of ALF [here](https://github.com/HorizonRobotics/alf)

 ## Algorithms